SergeKhachatour/ACT-Hub/README.md

-# ACT Hub - Stellar Asset Trading Hub
+# ACT Hub - Experimental Project

 A comprehensive trading platform for Stellar assets with liquidity pool management, asset swapping, and real-time analytics.